Making Learning Visible

 Each student developing their Personal Inquiry Project is guided by an essential question that guides their learning and tackles authentic issues in the community.
 Some questions that our current students are working on are “What is beauty?”, “What are the intersections between climate change and natural disasters?” and “What makes a good charity?”

-ReThink students are strongly encouraged to undertake a Digital Learning Portfolio to provide evidence of their ongoing learning.
+ReThink students are strongly encouraged to undertake a Learning Portfolio to provide evidence of their ongoing learning.

 What are students working on?